-- Derivatives will not be included in dividend yield, because the holders of these contracts do not receive stock dividends. - ▶ Derivatives will not be included in the five equity style factors for growth, because those calculations are share-weighted averages based on the number of stock shares held, which is different than the number of contracts held. - ▶ If the portfolio reports the coupon on the deliverable bonds for a bond futures contract, the position will be included in the calculation of the fund's average coupon.
-The long futures contract does not receive the coupon, but the futures price will behave like bonds at that coupon level.
-If the portfolio fails to report the coupon on those bonds, the position will not be included in the calculation of the fund's average coupon. - Derivatives will not be included in the average price statistic, because this calculation requires a par value for the deliverable bonds, which Morningstar does not collect (we collect the number of contracts instead).
+- Most derivatives will not be included in dividend yield, because the holders of these contracts do not receive stock dividends.
+The exception to that would be an equity swap where the parties agree to pay dividends, too. - Derivatives will not be included in the five equity style factors for growth, because those calculations are share-weighted averages based on the number of stock shares held, which is different than the number of contracts held. - ▶ If the portfolio reports the coupon on the deliverable bonds for a bond futures contract or the coupon on the underlying bonds for an interest-rate option, those positions will be included in the calculation of the fund's average coupon.
+The derivative contracts do not receive the coupon, but they will behave like bonds at that coupon level.
+If the portfolio fails to report the coupon on those bonds, the position will not be included in the calculation of the fund's average coupon.

+▶ Bond futures and options will not be included in the average price statistic, because this calculation requires a par value for the bonds, which Morningstar does not collect (we collect the number of contracts instead).
+However, Morningstar can include certain swaps in that calculation by comparing the notional value and the bond-equivalent value.

-Portfolio Statistics Display
+Portfolio Statistics: Display